yilverdeja/canto-numbers/README.md

 Canto Numbers currently offers the following features:

-- Guess numbers from 0-10 with respective Jyutping.
+- Guess numbers from 0-1000 with hints of their respective Jyutping.
+- Generate numbers from 0-999,999,999,999 with their respective Jyutping.
 - Keep track of your correct and missed guesses with a counter score, which is saved on your local host.
 - Requires sound to listen to the audio.
 - Available on both desktop and mobile devices.